For Healthcare Workers, With Healthcare Workers: BALA Employees Chat Co-Creation

 On paper, BALA is just a small team of footwear industry veterans– the kind of folks who know how to keep a runner running better, faster, longer.
-But in practice, we're thousands strong: to bring the perfect nursing shoe to life, BALA has been quietly collaborating with over 2,000 nurses throughout the United States for over two years.
-By merging footwear expertise with the expertise of nurses' lived experiences, we're able not only to understand what frustrations nurses have with their shoes, but also to design superior solutions for those frustrations.
-What's more: we can iterate on those solutions, by bringing nurses' feedback to the heart of every design choice, every upgrade and innovation.
+But in practice, we're thousands strong: to bring the perfect shoe for healthcare workers to life, BALA has been quietly collaborating with over 2,000 healthcare workers throughout the United States for over two years.
+By merging footwear expertise with the expertise of healthcare workers' lived experiences, we're able not only to understand what frustrations healthcare workers have with their shoes, but also to design superior solutions for those frustrations.
+What's more: we can iterate on those solutions, by bringing healthcare workers' feedback to the heart of every design choice, every upgrade and innovation.
 We call this process "co-creation."

 Here on the BALA blog, we're excited to share more about what co-creation looks like.
 To kick things off, we're bringing you an interview with three BALA employees: Stephanie Taylor, Ella McMullin, and Chris Sataua.
 Read on to learn more about their work!